Kai-i-Tam/-Closed-Loop-Photovoltaic-SEPIC-Power-Supply-and-Battery-Charger/README.md

   </p>

   ## Project Description
   This is one of the lab projects done in my MSEE class.
 One of my favourites.
-Have the change to calculate, modeling, build, test the circuit.
+Have the chance to calculate, modeling, build, test the circuit.
   Closed-Loop Photovoltaic SEPIC Power Supply and Battery Charger, with Built in Digital PID Compensator

   ECEA 5716 Open-Loop Photovoltaic Power Electronics Laboratory